-Examine the pros and cons of medication to treat obesity.By Mayo Clinic Staff
+Examine the pros and cons of medications to treat obesity.By Mayo Clinic Staff

-Are you an adult who is overweight or obese and has serious health problems because of your weight?
-Have you tried diet and exercise but haven't been able to achieve significant weight loss?
-If you answered yes to these questions, then a prescription weight-loss drug might be an option for you.
+Are you an adult who has serious health problems because of your weight?
+Have you tried diet and exercise but haven't been able to lose enough weight?
+If you answered yes to these questions, a prescription weight-loss drug may be an option for you.

 You should know, however, that prescription weight-loss drugs are used in addition to — not instead of — diet and exercise.

 Who is a candidate for weight-loss drugs?